koush/Superuser/README.md

 To modify packages/apps/Settings, you will need this [patch](https://gist.github.com/koush/5069228).
 The patch simply references the sources checked out to external/koush and makes changes to XML preference files and the AndroidManifest.xml.
-It is a very minimal change:
+It is a very minimal change.